-David Hess, Scientist, Vascular Biology Group, Krembil Centre for Stem Cell Biology, Robarts Research Institute, Assistant Professor, Department of Physiology and Pharmacology, UWO
+David Hess, Scientist, Molecular Medicine: Vascular and Brain Health Group, Krembil Centre for Stem Cell Biology, Robarts Research Institute, Associate Professor, Department of Physiology and Pharmacology, UWO

 Why I Became a Scientist